The Scary Question, “What Grade Are You In?”

 Hal and Melanie

 Sometimes this confusion about grade levels gets really pronounced about fourth or fifth grade.
 Why’s that?
-Because there is a whole lot going on in that boy’s brain just before puberty sets in!
-You can both survive it and make the teen years great if you understand what God’s doing in your son’s life … and how you can be the most effective parent you can be!
-Check out our Boot Camp 9-12, five live online sessions to discuss all the stuff we wish we’d known when our first was a pre-teen — starting January 5, and you can get the recorded version to listen to right now, too!
+Because there is a whole lot going on in that kid’s brain just before puberty sets in!
+You can both survive it and make the teen years great if you understand what God’s doing in your child’s life … and how you can be the most effective parent you can be!
+Check out our Boot Camp 9-12, five live online sessions to discuss all the stuff we wish we’d known when our first was a pre-teen — you can get the recorded version to listen to right now!
 CLICK HERE and find out more!

 Copyright 2015.
 Used with permission.
 All rights reserved by authors.
 Originally appeared August 19, 2015, in The Homeschool Minute™, an E-Newsletter published by The Old Schoolhouse® Magazine.
 Read this family education magazine free at www.TOSMagazine.com or read it on the go and download the free apps at www.TOSApps.com to read the magazine on your mobile devices.
 For free homeschool information visit ConsideringHomeschooling.info.